Tips For Getting Your Child Interested In Birding

 Most cities have a local group of people who love to bird.
 You can find them through social media, homeschooling groups, and even your city’s Parks & Recreation department.

+Here is a list of already established groups for young birders.
 If you aren’t having any luck finding an already established group, why not start your own?

 Meeting up once a month with a friend’s group is a way for your child to be out in nature instead of inside playing video games.